HunterCartier702/Ubuntu-Server-HomeLab/README.md

 $ sudo ufw enable
 # Don't forget to edit firewall rules for added services!
 ```
-***HTOP is one of those things that looks confusing when you first see it, but once you start to learn what its showing it really is an awesome tool***
+***HTOP is one of those things that looks confusing when you first see it, but once you start to learn what its showing it really is an awesome tool:***
 <p align="center"><img alt="HTOP" src="images/3HTOP.png" height="auto" width="600"></p>

 I then create my .vimrc file with my personal preferences and copy it to the /etc/skel directory, so when I create a new user they also get that file.
 Openssh-server was installed initially so now it's time to sit comfortably at my desktop and SSH in.